GeorgeWilson3/HackerRank/Solution/readme.md

-This is a simple readme for my demo purposes.
+This is a very simple readme for my demo purposes.